twitocode/Tantalum/content/Power.md

 CreatedAt: 2024-04-29
 MOC: "[[Physics MOC]]"
 tags:
 - Unit-3
 aliases:
 - Energy Rating
 - Watt
 TARGET DECK: Grade 11::SPH3U1::Unit 3 - Energy
 ---
-# Power #flashcard
+# Power
 The **rate at which [[energy]] is transformed**; or the **rate at which [[Mechanical Work|Work]] is done**
 $$P = \frac{\Delta E}{\Delta t}$$
 Power is measured in Watts ($W$) (Joules per second)